gajrajgchouhan/ctf-katana/README.md

 	An online tool that allows you to modify the hexadecimal and binary values of an uploaded file.
 This is a good tool for correcting files with a corrupt [magic number]

+* [hexedit]

+	A linux tool to view and edit files in hexadecimal or in ASCII.

 * [`dumpzilla`][dumpzilla]

 	A [Python] script to examine a `.mozilla` configuration file, to examine downloads, bookmarks, history or bookmarks and registered passwords.
 Usage may be as such: